smpetersgithub/AdvancedSQLPuzzles/Database Tips and Tricks/Behavior Of Nulls/readme.md

 # Behavior of Nulls

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;To record missing or unknown values, users of relational databases can assign NULL markers as a value to columns.
-NULL is not a data value, but a marker representing the absence of a value.
+NULL is not a data value but a marker representing the absence of a value.

 NULL markers can mean one of two things:
 1)  The column does not apply to the other columns in the record.